Improvements to the Stochastic Series Expansion method for the $JQ_2$ model with a magnetic field: Modified version of SSE method for the model with magnetic field

-In this section, we present how to combine the magnetic field with $Q$ operators in the modified "Q-SSE" and "JQ-SSE" methods.
-We then show how to do the simulations in "Q-SSE" method.
-The correctness of "Q-SSE" method will be proven in the next section by comparing the results of "Q-SSE" method with the exact diagonalization (ED) method.
+In this section, we present how to combine the magnetic field with the $Q$ operators in the modified ``Q-SSE" and ``JQ-SSE" methods.
+We then show how to do the simulations in the ``Q-SSE" method.
+The correctness of the ``Q-SSE" method will be proven in the next section by comparing the results of the ``Q-SSE" method with the exact diagonalization (ED) method.